 Staff at the Achievement Academy work to offer innovative programing in an effort to keep participants interested and engaged.
-Recently, the Academy began offering programs for young adults between sixteen and twenty-four years of age who are not working or enrolled in school.
-Students receive employment/education counseling and career guidance.
-The Achievement Academy has partnered with International Rescue Committee (IRC) to provide additional training and services to these young adults (as their funding allows).
-IRC offers intern placements to develop employment history.
+The Academy offers programs for "opportunity youth", defined as young adults between sixteen and twenty-four years of age who are not working or enrolled in school.
+Students receive education counseling or career guidance.
+The Achievement Academy has partnered with International Rescue Committee (IRC) to provide additional training and services to these young adults.
+IRC is also able to offer intern placements to develop employment history.
+The partnership with IRC is offered as their funding allows.